 Students will participate in lecture and lab sessions on the various components used in present day automatic and manual transmissions used in front, rear, four wheel, and all wheel drive automobiles.
 Operating systems principles pertaining to hydrodynamics, fluid couplings, clutch assemblies, and shift controls will be discussed.
-Diagnostic techniques, component and system testing as well as maintenance procedures will be accomplished in the lab sessions.
+Diagnostic techniques, component and system testing, as well as maintenance procedures, will be accomplished in the lab sessions.
 Ancillary drivetrain components such as driveshafts, CV joints, differentials, and transfer cases will be explored.
 Four hours lecture and three hours lab per week.
-Prerequisites: RDG100, ENG100, MAT120 (pre-or co-requisite), or placement.
+Prerequisites: RDG100, MAT092, or placement.
 Spring.